 It would scan the entire datascape from end-to-end in view of all interconnections and dependencies — distilling the mess of information into genuine improvement imperatives.

-Only with such a proactive monitoring system in place can managers be sure to see and understand the things that matter in a timely manner.
+Only with such a proactive business monitoring system in place can managers be sure to see and understand the things that matter in a timely manner.

 On Top of Your Data and Ahead of the Curve

 Data reporting and visualization is good, but when it comes to real-time problem detection and correction, it’s not good enough.
-Without a true monitoring tool, even the most capable professional will be at a profound disadvantage trying to oversee and optimize a large and complex revenue operation.
+Without a smart monitoring tool, even the most capable professional will be at a profound disadvantage trying to oversee and optimize a large and complex revenue operation.

 Rather than serving as the springboard for open-ended investigations, a good monitoring system will empower its users to act quickly and surgically.
 Smart data monitoring analyzes each data point in the context of all related monetization factors and the whole ad stack — seeing everything, missing nothing — keeping your operation running smoothly and your revenue flowing freely.